State Apostille Services from USA

 2. Professional Mobile Fingerprinting

-A trained technician visits your preferred location anywhere in Vienna - from Innere Stadt to Favoriten, Leopoldstadt to Donaustadt and captures fingerprints on the official, country-specific card.
+A trained associate visits your preferred location anywhere in Vienna, from Innere Stadt to Favoriten, Leopoldstadt to Donaustadt, and captures ink fingerprints on the official, country-specific card.
 Every impression is checked on-site for clarity, completeness, and compliance, minimizing the risk of rejection.

-Through the Globeia smart portal, Vienna clients can track the progress of their submission from fingerprint capture to final delivery, offering complete transparency.
+Through Globeia's SmartPortal, Vienna clients can track the progress of their submission from ink fingerprint capture to final delivery, offering complete transparency.

 Global Services